Oakland, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Oakland, MO Dog Bite Lawyer | Personal Injury Attorneys Near Oakland

 Dog Bite Lawyers in Oakland, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Oakland, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is important to find qualified legal service ASAP after a dog attack.
-As personal injury lawyers, Halvorsen Klote has helped clients in Oakland, MO and throughout Missouri and Illinois hold negligent pet owners liable to get the compensation they deserve.
-If you were bitten by a dog, don't wait another second to call us at 866-382-4167 or contact our Oakland, MO dog bite lawyers online.
+It's crucial to find qualified legal representation ASAP after an incident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Oakland, MO and throughout Missouri and Illinois fight insurance companies to get the financial recovery they deserve.
+If you have a claim, don't hesitate to call us at 866-382-4167 or contact our Oakland, MO dog bite lawyers online.
 Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

-Based on research from the American Veterinary Medical Association, there are more than four and a half million dog bites every year nationwide.
-Dog bites are associated with expensive medical costs, as medical assistance can cost tens of thousands of dollars when factoring in surgery, medication and other factors.
-Every day, nearly 1,000 people seek emergency medical treatment for significant dog bites, and the average dog bite-related hospital stay is $18,200.
+According to the American Veterinary Medical Association, there are more than four and a half million dog bites every year across the country.
+Dog bites are associated with high medical expenses, as medical treatment can cost tens of thousands of dollars when taking into account surgery, medication and other factors.
+Each day, almost 1,000 people go to an emergency room for serious dog bites, and the average dog bite-related hospital stay is $18,200.

 Do I Have a Dog Bite Case in Oakland, MO?

-If you have been bitten by a dog, you may be wondering whether or not you have a valid claim.
-The answer depends on the circumstances surrounding the bite:
+If you have been bitten by a dog, you may be wondering whether or not you can seek compensation from the dog owner.
+The answer depends on your unique situation:

-• Circumstances surrounding the attack — If you were attacked while lawfully on public or private property, you may have a case.
-However, if you were there illegally or threatened the dog or their owner, you may not have a case.
+• The specifics of the bite — If you were attacked while you were on public property or on private property you had access to, you may have a case.
+But, if you were trespassing or threatened the dog or their owner, you may not have a case.

-• Insurance coverages available — For more serious dog bite cases, you'll probably need to find an insurance policy that covers any damages the dog causes.
+• Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers any damages the dog causes.
 Most times, this will be under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help find the policy you need.
+If not, you may need some "creative lawyering" to help locate the coverage you need.

-• Dog bite laws — The validity of your claim is, at least to a degree, based on local and state law.
-Typically, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by someone else's dog if:
+• Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local and state law.
+Typically, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by another person's dog if:

-If you don't know if you have enough to make a claim, you need to discuss your case with a qualified Oakland, MO dog bite lawyer.
-They can analyze the circumstances surrounding your dog bite and advise you on your best options for compensation.
+If you don't know if you have a viable case for legal action, you need to speak to a qualified Oakland, MO dog bite lawyer.
+They can evaluate the circumstances surrounding your dog attack and advise you on what the best path forward is.

-What Should I Do if I'm Bit by a Dog in Oakland, MO?
+What to Do After a Dog Bite in Oakland, MO?

 If you've been attacked by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

-• Obtain evidence — As soon as you can afterwards, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
-Get the name and information of the dog's owners and any people who saw what happened, without getting into an argument with the owner.
+• Acquire evidence — While you're still at the scene, take pictures of the surrounding scene and any injuries.
+Ask for the name and information of the dog's owners and any people who saw what happened, but do not start a confrontation with the owner.

-• Get medical treatment — Even if you don't end up going to the emergency room, you need to get checked out by a healthcare professional.
-Dog bites can be prone to infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
-Furthermore, you'll need documentation of your injuries in order to make a claim.
+• Get medical treatment — Even if you don't end up going to the emergency room, it's important to get your injuries treated by a healthcare professional.
+Dog bites often cause infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
+Furthermore, you'll need proof that you were injured in order to make a claim.

-• Report the bite — Depending on where you were bitten, you may need to file a report with the local animal control agency or police department.
-This can help to ensure that the dog is free of disease and infection, and that there is an official record of the incident to corroborate your claims.
+• Report the bite — Depending on where you were when you were attacked, you may need to file a report with the local animal control agency or police department.
+This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is documentation of the attack to corroborate your story.

-• Reach out to a personal injury lawyer — A lawyer with experience in dog bite cases can help you to understand your legal rights and options.
-They can look into the details of your case and help you to determine the true value of your dog bite injury in Oakland, MO.
+• Consult with a personal injury lawyer — An attorney with experience in injury claims can help you determine the best way to move forward.
+They can look into the details of your case and help you to determine how much compensation you are owed for your dog bite injury in Oakland, MO.

 How a Dog Bite Lawyer in Oakland, MO Can Help

 • Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
 They can explain the laws that govern dog bites in Oakland, MO, and they can help you navigate the legal system from filing a claim with the appropriate insurance to going to trial if necessary.
-Throughout the duration of your case, your Oakland, MO dog bite lawyer will be available to answer any questions you have about personal injury claims.
+Throughout your case, your Oakland, MO dog bite lawyer will be by the phone to answer any questions you may have.

-• Obtain evidence — A dog bite lawyer can obtain evidence to support your claim.
+• Gather evidence — A dog bite lawyer can gather evidence that corroborates your side of the story.
 This may include medical records, witness statements and photographs of your injuries.

 • Negotiate with insurance companies — A dog bite lawyer can negotiate with the dog owner's insurance company for you.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and make sure you get a fair settlement.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can fight on your behalf and make sure you get a fair settlement.

 Understanding Dog Bite Laws

-Any law regarding personal injury is designed to keep innocent people from harm and to hold negligent actors responsible for the damages they cause.
-Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.
+Any law regarding personal injury is designed to keep innocent people from harm and to hold people accountable for the damages they cause.
+Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.

-Instead, both states follow "strict liability", in which a dog owner can be sued for a dog bite even if the owner did nothing wrong.
+Instead, both Missouri and Illinois follow "strict liability", in which a dog owner can be sued for any damages their dog causes, whether or not the dog has been aggressive before or if the home owner did anything wrong.
 Strict liability recognizes that dog owners are responsible for the behavior of their dog, while allowing dog bite victims who did nothing wrong to get full compensation without having to prove wrongdoing on the part of the dog owner.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.